BluOyster29/library_chatbot/README.md

 # library_chatbot
-A repo for experimenting a prototype for a virtual librarian chatbot
+A virtual librarian built with RASA as a prototype for the City Library in Gothenburg